 Digital marketing was invented in the 1990s.
 A significant factor in marketing technology has become Customer Relationship Management (CRM) applications as server/client architectures and personal computers have become more prevalent.
 In order to remain competitive, vendors have included more services into their software, such as marketing applications, sales applications, and customer service applications.
 In addition to owning online customer data, marketers were also able to do so through eCRM software created after the Internet was born.
 In 1994, AT&T (American Telephone and Telegraph) launched its first clickable banner advertisement entitled “You Will”, which led to 44% of all people who saw it clicking on it over the first four months after it went live.

-With the rise of the Internet user and the invention of the iPhone in the 2000s, customers began searching for products and making decisions online before consulting salespeople, which posed a challenge to marketing departments.
+As customers began to use the Internet and iPhones in the 2000s, they began making purchases online before consulting salespeople, posing challenges for marketing departments.
 The survey also found that most retailers in the United Kingdom hadn’t registered their own domain addresses in 2000.
 In response to these challenges, marketers have been striving to integrate digital technology into market development in new and innovative ways.
 In response to these challenges, marketers have been striving to integrate digital technology into market development in new and innovative ways.

 The marketing climate is constantly changing, which led to the creation of marketing automation in 2007.
 Automating conventional marketing processes with software is known as marketing automation.
 By deploying marketing automation, companies were able to segment their customers, launch multichannel campaigns, and customize information for their customers according to their specific needs.
 In this way, users’ actions (or lack thereof) trigger a personalized message in their preferred platform based on their activity.
 Although marketing automation has many benefits, many companies still struggle to integrate it properly into their daily operations.